danielMensah/software-onboarding/README.md

 The project will make `GET` requests to HackerNew's API and store the objects into a DB (dealers choice), and then show the objects via a web ui or terminal output (dealers choice).

+Retrieve, store, and present any and all information you see fit, there isn't a set way we want to store or see the objects from HackerNews.

 The project should be composed of three services ([Microservice Architecture pattern](https://microservices.io/patterns/microservices.html)), the services are as follows: Consumer, API, and Presenter.